 * Certified Organic **Wild Harvested ***Fair Trade, Raw & Unrefined

 When I was first intrigued by this product and glanced through the ingredient listing, I saw Shea & Cacao Butter and instantly ruled it out.
 Then I met May at two separate events and she assured me it wont wreak havoc on my skin.
-I took a leap of faith, and I’m super thankful I did!
+I took a leap of faith, and I’m glad I did!

 There is no simple way to explain why Shea & Cacao Butter in this formualtion isnt causing my skin to congest, so I reach out to the Beauty & Brain of this brand, yes May herself.
 May explains,